 Beyond Safety - Sustainability Also Counts

-It is safe to say – no pun intended – that the U.S. Coast Guard’s selection and use of high performance synthetic fiber ropes places it at the forefront of maritime rope users.
+It is safe to say - no pun intended - that the US Coast Guard's selection and use of high performance synthetic fiber ropes places it at the forefront of maritime rope users.
 Along the way, virtually every opportunity to take advantage of the benefits of fiber ropes over steel wire has been taken.
 Looking ahead, and acknowledging the growing concerns about sustainability and the maritime environment, the Navy along with the rest of the maritime industry is now being challenged to look at alternatives to current rope disposal practices and in doing so, is taking into account the whole life cycle of their ropes.

 Polymers used in fiber rope yarns are not biodegradable and so Phillystran has begun looking at ways to repurpose the ropes when they reach the end of their service life.
-To that end, it is drawing on Lankhorst Ropes’ rope recycling know-how within the wider WireCo WorldGroup where the company has successfully recycled rope yarns as alternative plastics products such as picnic sets, plastic poles, planks and even complete landing stages, riverbank bank protection boards and bridges.
+To that end, it is drawing on Lankhorst Ropes' rope recycling know-how within the wider WireCo WorldGroup where the company has successfully recycled rope yarns as alternative plastics products such as picnic sets, plastic poles, planks and even complete landing stages, riverbank bank protection boards and bridges.
 The approach has been to design the rope to be recycled at the outset.
 Phillystran is deploying a similar methodology with ropes that continue to set the pace for fiber rope performance while building in recyclability.
 The number of recyclable ropes is relatively small at the moment but growing.
-For example, and over the next 5 years, it is expected that the majority of Naval and Coast Guard ropes will be recyclable.
+For example, and over the next 5 years,

 The U.S. Navy and Coast Guard’s willingness to embrace the use of fiber ropes has encouraged manufacturers to raise their standards and ability to provide technical support, as well as advice on rope selection, construction and terminations.
 It also challenges the rope manufacturer to raise their game from supplier to ‘problem solver’ in a constructive working environment where both sides are looking to achieve a common goal – excellence in the application of fiber ropes – before, during and then after the lifespan of that rope has expired.